Skip to main content

 │ Incoming Request │

-│ 1.
-Unicode Normalization ← Decode obfuscation first │
+│ 8.
+Unicode Normalization ← Decode obfuscation │

 │ Clean request → LLM Provider │

-The order matters: Unicode normalization runs first so subsequent filters see the "true" content, not obfuscated versions.
+The order matters: Unicode normalization runs early in the request pipeline so subsequent filters see the "true" content, not obfuscated versions.
+Secret redaction runs on both sides to catch leaks in either direction.
+Response-side inspection (steps 4–7) was added in Shroud v0.5.0 — see Response-Side Inspection below.

 Threat Detection Filters